-At Manor Park Primary School, we believe that good attendance is not simply a legal requirement, but essential.
+At Manor Park Primary Academy, we believe that good attendance is not simply a legal requirement, but essential.
 Through regular attendance children can take full advantage of all that school offers and gain the educational and social skills necessary for life.

 Good attendance at school is important for your child's education and establishes a positive working ethos early in life.
 In the case of absence, it is essential that the school is informed of the reasons for any absence.
 Under current government legislation, unauthorised absence is regarded as truancy and all absence figures have to be reported to the Local Authority and the DfES and are recorded on a child's annual report.